Suri312006/Hermes/documents/report/main.typ

   ensuring that any client and SPARTA have a secure channel for communication.
 It would require to move the core logic and state out of the GRPC server and instead wrap it with a HTTP server, and then proxy the traffic via NGINX as described #link("https://aws.amazon.com/about-aws/whats-new/2020/10/announcing-aws-certificate-manager-for-nitro-enclaves/")[#text(fill: blue)[here]].

 Currently there is a custom, insecure,  GRPC proxy, called Trojan that wraps around the SPARTA vsock and enables the exchange of traffic between SPARTA and clients.
+I originally chose GRPC as the protocol as its highly efficient with serialization and deserialization and generally has better DX compared to HTTP.

 = Multi-Device Extension
 // Implementation.
 Focus on the key design decisions in your code.
 Do not paste your source code
 // (unless you think it is necessary for some reason); summarize how it works.

-//
-//
-//
+I propose a multi-device extension to SPARTA, via a trusted proxy on the client side.
+This trusted proxy would be responsible for fetching said clients messages from sparta on a configurable interval, and making a copy of each real message, as well as the number of dummy messages that each device would have received.
+Then the clients devices would fetch the messaages they need, when ever they please from this trusted proxy.
+This would reduce the bandwidth requirement for a mobile device / other low power devices to zero when not in use.

+The key idea is that the proxy would send the messages stored for that specific device, as well as the number of dummy messages that would have been received for that device.
+We need to send these dummy messages since the threat model describes an adversary who can monitor all network links.
+If we assume that the proxy doesnt send any dummy messages and the adversary observers a clients device pinging the proxy, which then returns a small datagram, the adversary can infer that the client hasnt received much traffic between the last time they fetched compared to now.
+This leakage would break the notion of traffic analysis resistance as the adversary now knows precicely how much real traffic there is per client, simply by observing the proxy's response to client fetch requests.

 // Experiments.
 Include setup details (e.g., what machine you used), results presented in tables or
 // figures, and observations.
 Always comment on your results.
 What should we take away from them?
 = Experiments and Results
-//
-//
-//
-//
+All experiments were ran on an AWS

-= Conclusion
+= Conclusion and Future Work
 // Conclusion.
 This should be short with the goal to remind the reader of the points that you think
 // are the most important.